 In order for the spa to heat, a pump needs to circulate water through the heater.
-The pump that performs this function is known as the "primary pump."
+The pump that performs this function is known as the "heater pump."

-The primary pump can be either a 2-Speed Pump 1 or a circulation pump.
+The heater pump can be either a 2-Speed Pump 1 or a circulation pump.

-If the primary pump is a 2-Speed Pump 1, Ready Mode (indicated by R) will circulate water periodically, using Pump 1 Low, in order to maintain a constant water temperature, heat as needed, and refresh the temperature display.
+If the heater pump is a 2-Speed Pump 1, READY Mode will circulate water every 1/2 hour, using Pump 1 Low, in order to maintain a constant water temperature, heat as needed, and refresh the temperature display.
 This is known as "polling."

-Rest Mode (indicated by ≝) will only allow heating during programmed filter cycles.
-Since polling does not occur, the temperature display may not show a current temperature until the primary pump has been running for a minute or two.
+REST Mode will only allow heating during programmed filter cycles.
+Since polling does not occur, the temperature display may not show a current temperature until the heater pump has been running for a minute or two.